 For Victoria, she is fulfilling her dream by caring for women and watching them recover.

 “It is amazing.
 Most especially when their repairs are successful.
 We share in their joy” says Victoria.

-CBM Australia thanks our implementing partner Survive Fistula Healthcare Foundation (SFHF).
+CBM acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP) and thanks our implementing partner Survive Fistula Healthcare Foundation (SFHF).